erickfis/NOAA-Storm-Database/readme.md

 Data Processing
 ===============

-This code loads the original data and them choose which variables are useful to answer our questions:
+In order to answer our questions, the original database needed to be treated from its raw form to a more useful format.

     library(scales)
     library(stringr)